Transport properties of hybrid single-bilayer graphene interfaces in magnetic field: Conclusion

 \section{Conclusion}

-We examined the effect of a perpendicular magnetic field in BLG surrounded by SLG regions.
+.
 We looked at both types of zigzag boundaries.
-Starting with ZZ1, we showed that the conductance as a function of the magnetic field at normal incidence $(k_y = 0)$ seems independent of energy.
+Starting with ZZ1, we showed that the conductance as a function of the magnetic field at normal incidence $(k_y = 0)$ seems dependent on energy.
 Due to pseudospin conservation, this is an instance of Klein tunneling.
 For $E=\gamma_1$, the result shows zero conductance and there are no antiresonances because there is only one propagating channel at the BLG, but for $E>\gamma_1$, $G(E)$ presents antiresonances that appear with zero conductance for large values of the magnetic field because of the coexistence of two propagating channels.

 As a function of the BLG width, we have found that for $E=0.5\gamma_1$, for which there is only one propagating channel in the BLG, the conductance shows an exponential decay of the resonance for a sufficiently long width and all magnetic field values.
 For the highest energies, the resonances become important and dependent on the magnetic field.
 Our results also show that the shapes and numbers of the resonances change from $B=0.1$ T to $B=0.4$ T. For sufficiently long widths, i.e., $d>4$ nm, the conductance $G$ tends to $0$.
 For the zigzag boundary ZZ2, we found distinct behaviors compared with the ZZ1 boundary.
 We observed maxima for small values of the magnetic field in the conductance plot, in contrast to the ZZ1 boundary, and by increasing the width of BLG and the Fermi energy, the conductance shows oscillatory behavior in the ZZ2 feature.
 Our results showed that the transmission probability depends more strongly on boundaries, and confinement is more important in the ZZ1 boundary than in the ZZ2 boundary.
 We have also analyzed the conductance as a function of the width and length $d$.
 We have observed fewer resonances than in the ZZ1 case for $B\leqslant 0.3$ T. Increasing the BLG width, our conductance $G(E)$ vanishes also for the ZZ2 boundary.